apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 for connecting to other services even when YARN is not being used.

+## Externally Generated DTs

+Spark uses the `UserGroupInformation` API to manage the Hadoop credentials.
+That means that Spark inherits the feature of loading DTs automatically from a file.
+The Hadoop classes will load the token cache pointed at by the `HADOOP_TOKEN_FILE_LOCATION` environment variable, when it's defined.

+In this situation, Spark will not create DTs for the services that already have tokens in the cache.
+It may try to get delegation tokens for other services if Kerberos credentials are also provided.

+This feature is mostly used by services that start Spark on behalf of users.
+Regular users do not generally use this feature, given it would require them to figure out how to get those tokens outside of Spark.

 ## Limitations of DT support in Spark

 There are certain limitations to bear in mind when talking about DTs in Spark.